How to create custom checkboxes in HTML using CSS and jQuery

 Custom Checkbox Example Images

-To keep this example easy and simple we have used different images to specify the different states of a checkbox like normal, hover, selected etc. But you should combine all these images in an image sprite form before implementing this solution in a real project for better performance and minimizing the HTTP request.
+To keep this example simple and easy we have used different images to specify the different states of a checkbox like normal, hover, selected etc. But you should combine all these images in an image sprite form before implementing this solution in a real project for better performance and minimizing the HTTP request.
 However if you download the source code it will contain both the simple and sprite version of this custom checkbox example.
+Let's take a look at the following images.

 The CSS Code